 What do I get with my basic bank account?

 As the name suggests, they are ‘basic' in that many only offer a place to store, and withdraw money.
 You can set up direct debits and standing orders, and many packages also have online and mobile banking.
 You don't get interest on credit balances, a cheque book, nor an overdraft facility.
-The good news is that basic bank accounts do not (usually) require a credit check, and many will give you a visa debt card to make payments in store and online.
+The good news is that basic bank accounts do not (usually) require a full credit check (an identity check will be carried out though), and many will give you a visa debt card to make payments in store and online.

 Who can open a basic bank account?

-Basic bank accounts are tailored towards people with poor credit histories, but in reality anyone can open a basic account.
-Previous defaults, county court judgements (CCJs), or bankruptcies are not normally a problem, but criminal convictions for fraud usually are.
+Basic bank accounts designed for financial inclusion, in reality they are used by people with poor credit histories, those needing a second or third account, or those just looking to do simple banking tasks.
+Previous defaults, county court judgements (CCJs), or bankruptcies are not normally a problem when applying for a basic bank account, but criminal convictions for fraud usually are.